 The main process of creatine in your body is to store phosphate groups high in energy in the form of phosphocreatine.
 When the body is under stress, such as when training, phosphocreatine releases this contained energy to power proper cellular functioning.
 This is the exact process which causes creatine to increase muscle strength, however, almost every other body system can benefits, such as the brain, bones, and liver.
 Most benefits from creatine happen through this energy releasing mechanism.

 Taking 3 grams of creatine daily is scientifically proven to increase physical performance in successive bursts of short-term, high-intensity training like interval cardio and weight training.
 Being one of the most popular supplements used in the sports industry, it has been used by all types of athletes around the world to help promote energy output, strength, muscular energy, endurance, and repair.
 As a compound that is naturally found within the human body, supplementing with it has been shown to increase the formation of ATP molecules which ultimately helps optimize and prolong workout sessions.

-In this article, we are going to list the top 10 reasons why you should use creatine during the entire year.
+Many athletes think they should stop using creatine after a certain period of time.
+In this article, we are going to list the top 10 reasons why you can and should take creatine all year round.

 Creatine decreases myostatin and increases muscle IGF-1